GabrielCamara3526/Gamepad-Jumpstart/README.md

 # Gamepad Jumpstart
  Gamepad JumpStart is a Desktop Application that allows users to Match Practicable Xbox Gamepad Layout sets to correlative keys on their Keyboard for the purpose of Gaming Rendition Improvements.
+It should be useful if you intend to learn the mechanics of a game you don't have the Appropriate Gamepad to get used to.

 # Features
 - Configurable Key mappings